R3DRUN3/vermilion/docs/README.md

 vermilion --noexf
 ```

-both the previous command produce a local `exdata` folder with a compressed (.zip) archive inside.
+The previous command produce a local `exdata` folder with a compressed (.zip) archive inside.
 The archive contains all exfiltrated data.